05 July 2017 > 28 July 2017

-Erik Mavrič (1979, Koper) graduated in painting in 2004 and in 2008 obtained his M.A. at the Academy of Fine Arts and Design in Ljubljana.
-He has had several solo exhibitions, among them at the House of Culture/Hiš kulture, Pivka, 2016; Galerija Dimenzija napredka, Nova Gorica, 2014; Galerija Krško, 2014; Project Room SCCA / Projektna soba SCCA, Ljubljana, 2012, and has participated at several group exhibitions, such as P74, Ljubljana, Hiša kulture Pivka, Centre for Contemporary Arts/Center sodobnih umetnosti Celje, Galerija Velenje, City Gallery/Mestna galerija Nova Gorica, Galerija Simulaker, Novo mesto, Galerija Insula, Izola.
+Erik Mavrič(1979, Koper) graduated in painting in 2004 and in 2008 obtained his M.A. at the Academy of Fine Arts and Design in Ljubljana.
+His works have been shown in numerous solo exhibitions, among them at the House of Culture/Hiša kulture, Pivka, 2016; Galerija Dimenzija napredka, Nova Gorica, 2014; Galerija Krško, 2014; Project Room SCCA / Projektna soba SCCA, Ljubljana, 2012.
+Mavrič had participated at several group exhibitions in such venues as: P74, Ljubljana, Hiša kulture Pivka, Centre for Contemporary Arts/Center sodobnih umetnosti Celje, Galerija Velenje, City Gallery/Mestna galerija Nova Gorica, Galerija Simulaker, Novo mesto, Galerija Insula, Izola.
 In 2012 he was awarded a special acknowledgement of the expert jury at the 16th Slovene Sculpture Exhibition, and in 2002 he received a Prešeren Award for students.

 Iva Tratnik (1980) In 2012 she obtained her M.A. at the Academy of Fine Arts and Design in Ljubljana.
 She explores various artistic practices, among them textile collages, oil and acrylic canvas, sculpture, drawing, installation and other site-specific interventions.
 In collaboration with Marko Jakše she exhibited the Bojni ples za zbombardirano luno (War Dance for the Bombed Moon) project at the Galerija sodobne umetnosti / Gallery for Contemporary Art Celje, in Kibla, Maribor, and at the Ljubljana castle (2010-11).
 She has presented herself solo in the Galerija Plevnik-Kronkowska in Celje (2011, 2015), Likovni salon in Celje and at the Sarajevo Winter / Sarajevska zima (2013), Atelje Galerija in Ljubljana (2015), at the Slovene pavilion at the Milan Expo (2015), in Kino Šiška / Šiška Cinema (2016), Galerija sodobne umetnosti Celje (2017) and Nočna izložba Pešak gallery in Ljubljana (2017).
 She has participated at several group exhibitions; among them at the Galerija Equrna in Ljubljana (2011), UGM, Maribor (2012), at the Galerija Miklova hiša, Ribnica (2012), Galerija sodobne umetnosti Celje (2013), Kibla, Maribor (2013), the Celje version of Light Guerrilla/ Svetlobna gverila (2016) as well as at the Galerija Vžigalica, in Ljubljana (2016).
 She has illustrated for Kevdr, a literature blog.
 She has also taken part in performances and butoh – contemporary dance performances and has engaged in scenography and costume design.